swcarpentry/DEPRECATED-bc/novice/ref/05-prompts-exits.md

   > #### Calling GUI from console
   >
   > Emacs has a graphical user interface mode.
 When you call it from the prompt,
-  > the prompt will stop responding your commands until you close Emacs.
+  > the prompt will stop responding to your commands until you close Emacs.
   >
   > <img src="img/emacs-gui.png" />